 List of published booklets:

-- -Fainstein: Fragmented states and pragmatic improvements - Susan Fainstein (Harvard University, USA) in conversation with Cuz Potter and Sai Balakrishnan (forthcoming booklet) – Author(s): Cuz Potter (Korea University) and Sai Balakrishnan (Harvard University, USA)
+- Fainstein: Fragmented states and pragmatic improvements - Susan Fainstein (Harvard University, USA) in conversation with Cuz Potter and Sai Balakrishnan (2019) – Author(s): Cuz Potter (Korea University) and Sai Balakrishnan (Harvard University, USA)

-- -Jacques Lacan: Introducing thinkers for planners – a narrative and conversation – Michael Gunder in conversations with Chuan Wang (forthcoming booklet) – Author(s): Michael Gunder (University of Auckland, New Zealand) and Chuan Wang (University of Edinburgh, UK)
+- Jacques Lacan: Introducing thinkers for planners – a narrative and conversation – Michael Gunder in conversations with Chuan Wang (2019) – Author(s): Michael Gunder (University of Auckland, New Zealand) and Chuan Wang (University of Edinburgh, UK)

-- -Practicing Polycentric (Post)Metropolis: A dialogue about the Milan Urban Region- Mario Paris in conversation with Alessandro Balducci (Politecnico di Milano, Italy) (forthcoming booklet)- Author(s): Mario Paris (Politecnico di Milano, Italy)
+- Practicing Polycentric (Post)Metropolis: A dialogue about the Milan Urban Region- Mario Paris in conversation with Alessandro Balducci (Politecnico di Milano, Italy) (2019)- Author(s): Mario Paris (Politecnico di Milano, Italy)

-- -Larry Susskind: Action-reflection-adaptation-public learning: Excerpts from the life of a pracademic - Larry Susskind (MIT, USA) in conversation with Shekhar Chandra (MIT, USA) (Download this booklet.)
+- Larry Susskind: Action-reflection-adaptation-public learning: Excerpts from the life of a pracademic (2020) - Larry Susskind (MIT, USA) in conversation with Shekhar Chandra (MIT, USA) (Download this booklet.)